victorabarros/nsq-service-self-driven/article/README.md

 ## Conclusion

-See how easy and quickly is develop a event system?
+See how easy and quickly is develop an event system?

 NSQ is an elegant solution with super easy introduction.
-I highly recommend read more in its documetation how and study
+I highly recommend read more in its documentation how and study

-At github.com/victorabarros/nsq-service-self-driven you can se this project and more features, like Makefile and consumer writenn in Golang.
+At github.com/victorabarros/nsq-service-self-driven you can see this project and more features, like Makefile and consumer written in Golang.

 I hope you enjoy! =D